You might already have your own study methods but here are some useful things to consider to help you study at university.

 Some basic guidelines may help you here:

-- Try to get a study area, with your equipment set up, in the college or university.
+- Try to get a study area, with your equipment set up, in the college or university - some spaces can be very busy at certain times so make sure you try it out at different times during the day.

 - Organise your time and spread your reading load, i.e. pace yourself.